 Scheduling the Assessment

 - Set up a time to take the Accuplacer on EOU campus by calling the EOU Testing Center at 541-962-3788, or e-mail firstname.lastname@example.org.

 - You may be able to arrange to take the Accuplacer at your local high school, library, community college, or an EOU Regional Center near you.
 Please e-mail the Testing Center with your zip code to receive a list of approved proctors in your vicinity, or you may submit the required contact information for a proctor candidate of your choice by clicking here.

 - If you are taking the Accuplacer off campus and have an approved proctor ready to give your test, then fill out and submit this form by clicking here so we can send your proctor the testing instructions.

-- You may also take your Accuplacer via ProcturU.
-Visit the ProcturU web page to build your student file, schedule your Accuplacer assessment, and purchase the session for $25 (requires 48-hour advance notice or additional fess apply).
+- You may also take your Accuplacer via ProctorU.
+Visit the ProctorU web page to build your student file, schedule your Accuplacer assessment, and purchase the session for $25 (requires 48-hour advance notice or additional fess apply).